BloodsFa1zer/restFUL-api/README.md

     go mod tidy
     ```

-3. Set up the PostgreSQL database:
+3. Set up the SQLite database:
     - Create a database named `restful_api`.
     - Configure your `config.yaml` with the appropriate database connection details.